ryanpfalz/azure-devops-testplans-playwright/README.md

 ##### _Test Execution Stage_

 ![Test Execution Tasks](./Docs/testexecutionsteps.png)

 _Setup and execution steps for running Playwright tests._

 1.  <b>File Transform step:</b> The `WebApplication1/PlaywrightTests/appsettings.test.json` contains a `url` value which needs to be updated to point to the URL of the App Service deployed in the previous stage.
 Create a pipeline variable called 'url' and set the value to the URL of your app service.
+This can be found in the Azure Portal on the Overview tab of the App Service resource created above.
+If you're using a custom DNS, set that value as the 'url'.

     ![App Settings Variable Replacement](./Docs/variables.png)